LadkinsM/mylibrary/README.md

 ![Modal Example](https://github.com/LadkinsM/mylibrary/blob/main/static/readme_images/ModalExample.PNG)

 A smaller challenge was that I didn't want to pull the user away from the user details or book details pages just to update one component.
 As a solution, I implemented modals from the react-bootstrap library.
-These are used when a user wants to create a new shelf, add a review, or edit an exsisting review.
+These are used when a user wants to create a new shelf, add a review, or edit an existing review.

 ## <a name="installation"></a>How to locally run MyLibrary
 MyLibrary has not been deployed as of this posting.
 The below instructions are for running it locally on your maching.